The law changed on 1 May 2026. Section 21 is abolished and new tenancies are now assured periodic tenancies. See what every landlord must do →

 5. Registers exemptions properly.
 Where an exemption is genuinely available, register it on the PRS Exemptions Register before the property is let.
 Unregistered exemptions are worthless.

 6. Plans for the rising standard.
-The Band C target for 2028/2030 is the planning horizon.
+The confirmed 1 October 2030 compliance date is the planning horizon — and an EPC showing C or above issued before 1 October 2029 locks in compliance until that EPC expires.
 Capital expenditure today should aim at Band C. Properties reachable to Band C with reasonable expenditure are worth keeping; properties that cannot reach Band C without uneconomic expenditure may be candidates for sale.

 Authoritative sources